St Stephen's Green: Architecture

 Some of the earliest houses still survive on the south and north sides of the Green.
 These are identifiable by their lower height and narrow fronts, illustrating how plots were subdivided.
 Later buildings on the east side show a dramatic change in scale, with much larger and grander houses, many by Gustavus Hume.

 Iveagh House on the south side was created from the joining of two earlier houses (numbers 80 and 81) by Benjamin Guinness in the 1860s.
-It was donated to the Irish State by the Guinness family in 1939, and now houses the main offices of the Department of Foreign Affairs.
+It was donated to the Irish State by the Guinness family in 1939, and now houses the main offices of the Department of Foreign Affairs and Trade.

 Also on the south side of St Stephen's Green are Newman House (numbers 85 and 86, after John Henry Newman) and University Church.
-These are home to the Catholic University of Ireland, which was founded in the 19th Century.
+These are home to the Catholic University of Ireland, which was founded in the 19th century.
 It is linked with University College Dublin, but is no longer active educationally in its own right.

-The Unitarian Church, Dublin, built in the Gothic revival style, is located on the West side of St Stephen's Green.
+The Unitarian Church, Dublin, built in the Gothic Revival style, is located on the West side of St Stephen's Green.

 Also on the west side is the Royal College of Surgeons in Ireland (number 123), home to the oldest of the Republic of Ireland's six medical schools.

 On the west side, at the top of Grafton Street, is the Stephen's Green Shopping Centre, built in October 1988.
 It was, at the time, Ireland's largest shopping centre.
 Its style was intended to represent a conservatory on the side facing the Green and to mirror the brickwork design of the opposing Gaiety Theatre on South King Street.